microsoft/Kusto-Query-Language/doc/countoperator.md

 ---
 title: count operator - Azure Data Explorer
-description: This article describes count operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 04/16/2020
+description: Learn how to use the count operator to return the number of records in the input record set. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # count operator